 One replication task will only transfer changes in one direction.
-To achieve master-master replication it is possible to set up two replication tasks in different directions.
-When a change is replication from database A to B by the first task, the second will discover that the new change on B already exists in A and will wait for further changes.
+To achieve master-master replication, it is possible to set up two replication tasks in opposite direction.
+When a change is replicated from database A to B by the first task, the second task from B to A will discover that the new change on B already exists in A and will wait for further changes.

 There are two ways for controlling which documents are replicated, and which are skipped.
 Local documents are never replicated (see Local (non-replicating) Documents).

-Additionally, Filter functions can be used in a replication documents (see Replication Settings).
+Additionally, Filter Functions can be used in a replication (see Replication Settings).
 The replication task will then evaluate the filter function for each document in the changes feed.
 The document will only be replicated if the filter returns true.